devp1512/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Dev.md

 ### Updating the VADER Dictionary

 After a quick look through the [VADER documentation](https://github.com/cjhutto/vaderSentiment#python-demo-and-code-examples), I realized that I could update the VADER sentiment dictionary to fit my needs.
 Since r/wallstreetbets is the birthplace of many new and original phrases, I would have to not only find an exhaustive list of these terms, but also assign a non-arbitrary sentiment score to them.
 Though after a couple of minutes of web surfing, my work was cut short for me.
-Apparently, there had been others who were also interested in analyzing this subredit's sentiment, and had already created the dictionary with a long list of terms ([1](https://github.com/mdominguez2010/wsb-sentiment-analysis/blob/main/stocks_to_trade.py), [2](https://infinityinvesting.com/wallstreetbets-slang-meaning/), [3](https://scholarworks.rit.edu/cgi/viewcontent.cgi?article=12195&context=theses)).
-I took inspiration the sentiment scores from the three sources and created my own dictionary which is shown below.
+Apparently, there had been others who were also interested in analyzing this subreddit's sentiment, and had already created the dictionary with a long list of terms ([1](https://github.com/mdominguez2010/wsb-sentiment-analysis/blob/main/stocks_to_trade.py), [2](https://infinityinvesting.com/wallstreetbets-slang-meaning/), [3](https://scholarworks.rit.edu/cgi/viewcontent.cgi?article=12195&context=theses)).
+I took inspiration from the three sources and created my own dictionary which is shown below.

 ```python
 wsb_lingo = {'citron': -4.0, 'hidenburg': -4.0, 'moon': 4.0, 'highs': 2.0,